HIV

 Human Immunodeficiency Virus (HIV) is a virus that attacks the body's immune system, making it difficult to fight off infections and cancers.
 Without treatment, the immune system begins to fail, putting the body at risk of infection.

 HIV is primarily transmitted through unprotected sexual intercourse.
-Fluids which can transmit HIV include semen, vaginal fluids, blood and breast milk.
+Fluids which can transmit HIV include semen, vaginal fluids, blood, and breast milk.

 With no treatment, HIV infection can lead to AIDS (Acquired Immuno Deficiency Syndrome), a condition that occurs when the immune system is weakened and can no longer fight infections and diseases.
-It is important to know that today, with treatment options easily available, patients living with HIV infection can expect to live an almost normal life span.
+It is important to know that today, with treatment options easily available, patients living with HIV can expect to live an almost normal life span.

 Program social workers and nurses work closely with each patient’s primary care provider to ensure that as much care as possible is provided close to home with a familiar provider.
 We know that care is easier when it is close to home.